rwester90/Airbnb_Listings_Boston/README.md

 The goal of this project is to better understand the boston airbnb listings markets, by stating and answering some general questions about supply and demand for accomodations .
 The questions are the following:

-a) Which are the most demanded seasons in boston?
+1. Which are the most demanded seasons in boston?
-b) How much rises the prices in high season?
+2. How much rises the prices in high season?
-c) Which are the most expensivest neighbourhoods?
+3. Which are the most expensivest neighbourhoods?
-d) Which are the most demanded neighbourhoods?
+4. Which are the most demanded neighbourhoods?

 ## File Descriptions <a name="files"></a>